Professor Layton and the Unwound Future: Reception

-Professor Layton and the Unwound Future received "favorable" reviews according to video game review aggregator Metacritic.
+Professor Layton and the Unwound Future received "favorable" reviews according to video game review aggregator website Metacritic.

 Video game talk show Good Game: Spawn Points two presenters praised the memo overlay feature and said, "If you're a Layton fan, then you're going to get exactly what you expect — which is some very polished and brilliant puzzle action."
 Nintendo Power's review said, "I have no qualms calling this the best Professor Layton game yet", and, in the 2010 Nintendo Power awards, the game was recognized as both the best puzzle game and the game with the strongest ending released in 2010.
 In Japan, Famitsu gave the game a score of one nine and three eights for a total of 33 out of 40.

 The Escapist gave the game all five stars and called it "a brain-twisting delight.
 Show up for the clever puzzles, stick around for the gorgeous visuals and quirky minigames."
 The Guardian similarly gave it all five stars and said it was "perfectly designed for DS and something the whole family can get sucked into."
 The A.V.
 Club gave it an A− and said that it "doesn't require knowledge of the previous games, but still builds the trilogy to an appropriately grand conclusion."
 The Daily Telegraph gave it a score of nine out of ten and called it "an absolute delight."
 1Up.com gave the game an A−, stating: "The story might not draw you along as well as it has in previous games, but it's always a joy to visit Layton's puzzle-rich world."
 VideoGamer.com gave the game an 8 out of 10 and said, "The presentation is as charming as ever, and bar a few niggles, Lost Future as a whole is extremely enjoyable."

 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Professor Layton and the Unwound Future for "Portable Game of the Year".

 As of December 2010, Unwound Future sold 862,967 copies in Japan, and more than 1.87 million copies in North America and Europe.
 As of March 2011, its sales in North America and Europe totalled 1.97 million copies sold.

+In the June 2020 issue of Edge, the writers featured Unwound Future in their list of "feel better" games in response to the COVID-19 pandemic.
+Edge wrote that the game is a standout in the series and is "a trilogy-capper that still satisfies", especially with its emotional ending.